Proless/Mukhtabar/README.md

 # 🔬 $Mukhtabar^1$ (مُخْتَبَر)

 A portable, small-scale, and opinionated computing environment designed for hands-on learning, experimentation, and simulation of IT infrastructure.
-Mukhtabar can be used as a DevOps learning lab, a starter homelab setup, or a platform to explore and test various software technologies in a controlled environment.
+This environment can be used as a DevOps learning lab, a starter homelab setup, or a platform to explore and test various software technologies in a controlled environment.

-## Setup Overview
+## Overview

-Mukhtabar consists of several main components that form the foundation for further customization:
+The Mukhtabar environment consists of several main components that form the foundation:

 - **Hypervisor Host**